New Zealand Fringe Festival

-The New Zealand Fringe Festival is an open access arts festival in Wellington, New Zealand held over several weeks in February and March each year.
-The 2020 programme marked the festival's 30th anniversary.
+The New Zealand Fringe Festival is an open access arts festival in Wellington, New Zealand, held over several weeks in February and March each year.
+The 2025 programme marks the festival's 35th anniversary.

 Background

 The festival was established in 1990 and was the first fringe festival in New Zealand.
 It followed fringe festival models from Edinburgh and Adelaide.
 The first festival was held at BATS Theatre.
 Initially it ran as a biennial festival to coincide with the New Zealand Festival of the Arts and was also curated by them until the Fringe Arts Trust (FAT) was formed in 1994.